Original version printed in the Floyd Press, 2012.

 That night the seven of us returned to town.
 Near The Stoplight I picked up some litter, a habit, while Marjory pretended not to know me.
 We threaded our way past sidewalk musicians, one group with a woman playing the bass, all Appalachian bragworthies, and made our way through people who listened on the sidewalk or half-walls.
 At a reception at Troika Gallery, we greeted the person who had taught Marge shibori at the Jacksonville Center (later the Floyd Center for the Arts) as well as numerous other acquaintances.
 Most were Came Heres or “Aways,” as one native calls them.
 Finally we would get one of the lamps we had coveted, fashioned by Susan Icove from parts of cast-off objects like pots and gears.
 Ignoring my “dumpster,” she preferred “upcycled.”Next morning, Black Water again, where we chatted with daughter Katie’s fellow dancer as the espresso gizmo clunked and hissed.
 Marge took the grandchildren around the roofed-and-beamed Farmers Market.
 I arrived in time to enjoy some band-music, talk with a charming back-to-the-earth lady over her table of elixirs, relieve Marge of her bag of apples, and watch Sid wind himself around walls and railings with equal skill and zeal.
 That night Marge and I drove back to S. Locust Street and the JAX, where we had the privilege of attending a musical benefit offered by the Kandinsky Trio, which is in residence at Roanoke College (where my brother Greg worked).
 The classical selections were performed beneath ceiling quilts that graced the Hayloft Gallery in the former dairy barn–more than a touch of Floyd’s funklecticism.
 As for the audience, a typical member seemed retired and alarm-clock free.

 At the reception we could admire Portrait of Floyd.
 My face hung on the wall, looking somewhat weatherbeaten, and Marge looked a bit severe compared to her typical sunniness.
 Hanging near me was baker Barbara with a plate of goodies.
 We all joined a sort of yearbook of photos: Fred and Ann First, a woman from Marge’s Zion Lutheran Church, and Theda, a McCutchan sister, who one morning had agreed to run down the old wooden steps of the Loft with me and have her picture taken by the sidewalk camera.
 Two of Katie’s friends looked out at the world at the same time they graced it.
 Rustic citizens were better represented on the walls than among the finger foods and wine glasses at the reception.
 One of the guests, Polly, was a farmer–but from Away, having grown up near Philadelphia.
 She runs a CSA (community supported agriculture) from which came a weekly bag of vegetables that went into the stew for grandchildren.
+(Polly’s spouse, Nii Anang, is the subject of Chapter 14.)
 The dish was supplemented by bubble gum purchased at the Country Store: 2-ounce, string-pull bags of Gold Mine Nugget.